openframeworks/ofSite/_documentation/gl/ofTexture.markdown

 See textureBufferInstanceExample and https://www.opengl.org/wiki/Buffer_Texture

-\sa allocate(const ofBufferObject & buffer, int glInternalFormat)
+See also: allocate(const ofBufferObject & buffer, int glInternalFormat)

 Parameters:
 buffer Reference to ofBufferObject instance.